-The capacity and weight of the battery cell differs as per the construction and type of the cell.
-The initial step to designing the battery pack is to select the appropriate battery cell, which can meet the criteria of the application, as shown in Table 1 (Rajasekhar & Gorre, 2016) (Amp & Cells, 2014).
-The chemical property of the cell affects the voltage and Ah capacity of the battery cell.
-Due to the advantages of Li-Ion battery, it is being used for the formation of the battery pack.
+The capacity and weight of the battery cell differ as per its construction and type.
+The initial step to designing the battery pack is to select the appropriate battery cell which should meet the criteria of the application as shown in Table 1 (Rajasekhar & Gorre, 2016) (Amp & Cells, 2014).
+The chemical properties affect the voltage and Amp hour (Ah) capacity of the battery cell.
+Due to the advantages of the lithium-ion battery, it is used for the formation of the battery pack.

 |Type of cell||Pros||Cons|